auravila/DataScience-Capstone/README.md

 All patients from the sample are females of Pima Indian heritage (Group of Native Americans living in an area consisting of what is now central and southern Arizona, as well as northwestern Mexico).

 The variables uses are explaine below:

 *Pregnancies: Number of times pregnant

-*Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test *BloodPressure: Diastolic blood pressure (mm Hg) *SkinThickness: Triceps skin fold thickness (mm) *Insulin: 2-Hour serum insulin (mu U/ml)
+*Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test

+*BloodPressure: Diastolic blood pressure (mm Hg)

+*SkinThickness: Triceps skin fold thickness (mm)

+*Insulin: 2-Hour serum insulin (mu U/ml)

-*BMI: Body mass index (weight in kg/(height in m)^2) *DiabetesPedigreeFunction: Diabetes pedigree function (a function which scores likelihood of diabetes based on family history)
+*BMI: Body mass index (weight in kg/(height in m)^2)

+*DiabetesPedigreeFunction: Diabetes pedigree function (a function which scores likelihood of diabetes based on family history)

 *Age: Age (years)

 *Outcome: Class variable (0 or 1)

 ### Task
-Use the list of measurements (attributes) from the tabular dataset to predict the class variable outcome of 0 or 1 (tested negative / tested positive)
+Use the list of measurements (attributes) from the tabular dataset to predict the class variable outcome value of 0 or 1 (tested negative / tested positive)

 ### Access
-The dataset is referenced twice, download and uploaded to the dataset storage of machine learning studio and referenced via the train.py program.
+The dataset is referenced twice, downloaded and uploaded to a datarouce storage of machine learning studio and also is referenced via the train.py program.

 ## Automated ML
-For the first execution of automl model the setting chosen were to use a classification model with timeout of 60 minutes and max concurrency 5.
-The primary metric for evaluation was AUC_weighted due to the imabalanced dataset and the potential of getting high error rate on the accuracy metric.
+For the first execution of automl model the settings chosen were to use a classification model with a timeout of 60 minutes and max concurrency 5 running jobs.
+The primary metric for evaluation was AUC_weighted chosen due to the imabalanced dataset and the potential of getting high error rate on the accuracy metric.

-One of the benefits of utilizing areas under the curve is that they remain the same whether the data is balance or not.
+One of the benefits of utilizing areas under the curve is that they remain the same whether the data is balanced or not.

 ### Results
-*TODO*: What are the results you got with your automated ML model?
-What were the parameters of the model?
-How could you have improved it?

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
+Whislt AUC_weighted was considered as one of the best measurements the result of the execution of automl model indicated that AUC_micro provided the best run metric of them all.

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search